WTC Health Program Information

 The James Zadroga 9/11 Health & Compensation Act of 2010 established the World Trade Center (WTC) Health Program (in addition to the 9/11 Victim Compensation Fund).
 When the program was reauthorized by Congress in 2015, it provided that those exposed to 9/11 disaster dust and toxins will receive medical monitoring and treatment services for both physical and mental 9/11-related injuries through 2090 at no cost to the responder or victim.
-The Zadroga Reauthorization Act essentially guarantees 9/11 responders, clean-up and recovery workers, downtown office workers and downtown residents free medical care at world class health institutions for life.
+The Zadroga Reauthorization Act essentially guarantees 9/11 responders, clean-up and recovery workers, downtown office workers and downtown residents free medical care for 9/11 related conditions for life at world class health institutions.

 Often times, when potential clients call Turley, Hansen & Rosasco for information, they are just as concerned about the WTC Health program benefits as they are about 9/11 Victim Compensation.
 For this reason, our law firm files World Trade Center Health Program (WTCHP) Applications as a courtesy to our clients at no cost to them.